lapizote/school-notes/Physics/PHYS 31.2/Module 5/2 - Thermal Properties of Matter.md

 ![[Table18.1.PNG]]
 The point-molecule model is good enough for monoatomic gases, but does not correctly predict for diatomic and polyatomic gases.

 This occurs because diatomic molecules can be represented by two point masses.
-There can be additional kinetic energy asociated with the rotation about axes through its center of mass, and may also have vibrating motion associated with them.
+There can be additional kinetic energy associated with the rotation about axes through its center of mass, and may also have vibrating motion associated with them.

 #### Principle of Equipartition of Energy
 We find the energy associated with each additional kind of motion of a complex molecule through the Principle of Equipartition of Energy.